OSGeo/PROJ/docs/source/grids.rst

     loslas2ntv2.py -auto *hpgn.los

 As GDAL uses NAD83/WGS84 as a pivot datum, the sense of the HPGN datum shift offsets were negated to map from HPGN to NAD83 instead of the other way.
-The files can be used with PROJ.4 like this:
+The files can be used with PROJ like this:

 ::